morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 Predictable network interface names

-The Raspberry Pi OS currently does not use predictable network interface names.
+The Raspberry Pi OS currently does not use `predictable network interface names`.
 WiFi interface names will appear as wlan0, wlan1, etc.

 Note: While this step is optional, problems can arise without it on dual band setups.
 Some Linux distros have this capability enabled by default